-Construction of the front of the Robert R. and Kay Onstead Science Center, formerly the Foster Science Building, is complete.
+The Robert R. and Kay Onstead Science Center, formerly the Foster Science Building, opened for classes in August 2018.

 “When students work alongside a faculty member doing basic research, they learn valuable lessons about how to collect, process and interpret data.
 Pre-health professions students are learning to be scientists who plan to practice medicine.
 Research experience heightens their awareness of how medical knowledge is expanded, and many of our students express interest in continuing to participate in research as they move into their professional careers.”

 “Over Spring Break, I went to Thomazeau, Haiti, for a weeklong medical mission trip with seven students and two professors from ACU.
 The trip to Haiti reinforced my passion – service for the poor ....
 Someday, I want to live among the poor and use my career in medicine to help them.”